Blog

 The Unlikely History of the Magic 8-Ball

-The Magic 8-Ball has been dispensing vague wisdom since 1946.
-Its origin story involves a clairvoyant mother, a Cincinnati toymaker, and a billiard ball full of blue dye.
+The Magic 8-Ball has dispensed vague wisdom since 1946.
+Its origin involves a clairvoyant, a toymaker, and a billiard ball full of blue dye.

 historymagic-8-ballfun

-When Apple first made shuffle truly random, users complained it wasn't random enough.
-The fix tells us something important about the gap between mathematical randomness and human perception.
+When Apple made shuffle truly random, users said it wasn't random enough.
+Here's what that reveals about randomness and human perception.

 technologymusicpsychologyrandomness

-Every great board game manages the tension between chance and control.
-Here's how designers use randomness to keep games fair, surprising, and fun for players of all levels.
+Every great board game balances chance and control.
+Here's how designers use randomness to keep games fair, surprising, and fun for all levels.

 gaminggame-designrandomnessdice